Spey Rods and Jet Boats Target Klamath River Steelhead

 The lower Klamath river bars are prime territory for spey rod enthusiasts.
 Smaller river cobble mixed with sand and gravel makes wading consistently easier here and the canyon geology allows ample room to move a long fly line in.

 Steelhead Fly Fishing – finding fish always on the move

 An additional consideration for fishing here is the fact that fish populations diminish in number as they turn off into their successive natal waters to spawn during their upstream migration.
 When we fish below the confluence of the Trinity, we can guide you to Klamath River steelhead, Trinity River steelhead, and steelhead from all the other minor upstream drainages.
 There are simply more fish at the start of the journey than nearer the end.
 The fish we see here are fresh from the ocean, typically more energetic, and represent the size variants from the entire Klamath system.Guided Fly Fishing Rates

 Guided Fly Fishing Rates

-Rates for “stand alone” guided fishing trips are based on a $200/person/day rate for drift boat supported fishing.
-Jet boat supported fishing is based on a $225/person/day rate.
+Rates for “stand alone” guided fishing trips are based on a $225/person/day rate for drift boat supported fishing.
 Our signature fishing trip is based on a complete fishing package with upscale cuisine, lodging, and guide service.
 Fishing trip rates for these packages are competitive and rival the experience you might find at a fly in resort.
 We offer these thoughts on finding a fishing lodge or guide service and we hope you will make us your choice for a memorable fly fishing trip.